 Another important feature of the IPP is superior creditor protection.
 In half of Canada’s provinces, RRSPs are not protected against the claims of creditors (unless the assets are within an insurance contract issued by a life insurer for which a beneficiary has been properly designated).
 Even in jurisdictions where RRSP holdings are protected from creditors, no protection is provided for contributions made in the 12 months before the bankruptcy date.

 Pension plans, in contrast, are fully protected from creditors, even if bankruptcy is declared.
 If your business operates in a volatile industry, this could be a key feature for you.

 An important advantage of IPPs is their ability to invest in certain asset classes not available, or essentially not available, to RRSP investors.
 One example is investing in shares of private companies, which is very difficult within an RRSP (though technically legal).
 A big advantage of access to these types of assets is that they allow you to diversify beyond the public markets.
 Private equity very often outperforms the public market.
 With an IPP, that outperformance is tax-deferred.

-Another bit of savings comes from the fact that pension plan administrators can claim a 33% HST credit on fees they pay to manage IPPs, something not available to RRSP administrators.
+Another bit of savings comes from the fact that pension plan administrators can claim a 33% HST credit on fees they pay to manage PPPs, something not available to RRSP administrators.

 Is it right for you?
 Talk to DFS Private Wealth

-Because analyzing your individual circumstances is critical to the investment decisions you make, get in touch with DFS Private Wealth for a personal assessment of your situation and we can discuss whether an IPP is the right retirement savings solution for you.
-DFS Private Wealth will work together with you to ensure that your retirement needs are met.
+You can read more about the IPP, but because analyzing your individual circumstances is critical to the investment decisions you make, get in touch with DFS Private Wealth for a personal assessment of your situation and we can discuss whether an IPP is the right retirement savings solution for you.
+DFS Private Wealth will work with you to ensure that your retirement needs are met.
 You’ve invested a lot of time, money and energy in building your business.
 Our expert financial advisors will work just as hard to provide you with the level of service you expect.